How to Keep Senior Loved Ones Safe & Healthy During Flu Season

 By taking the proper precautions to stay healthy and protected throughout peak sickness season, seniors can stay healthy and safe for themselves and their loved ones.
 Taking reasonable precautions to visit healthy and protected throughout peak sickness season is essential for everyone — but it's especially crucial for seniors.

-Whether you are taking care of an aging parent or just a senior yourself, these tips will help you stay safe as the winter months quickly approach.
+If you are a senior caregiver taking care of an aging parent, these tips will help you stay safe as the winter months quickly approach.

 Maintaining Senior Health to Prevent the Flu